lykos273998/qml-hep/README.md

 - `PREDICTIONS`    : samples used to test models

-- `RUNS`           : numbers of run to perform
+- `RUNS`           : number of runs to perform

-- `PROBA`          : control the fitting of svm to later retrive probability score and AUC
+- `PROBA`          : control the fitting of svm to later retrieve probability score and AUC

-Once setted all parameters run with:
+Once set all parameters run with:

 `python3 whole.py`

-The script outputs confusion matrices for all model tested and a final dump of the auc values and training time.
+The script outputs confusion matrices for all models tested and a final dump of the auc values and training time.

 On the terminal it writes the time required to train and test the models and auc scores of the model tested if PROBA parameter is set to True.